Lurline Matson Roth

 Lurline Matson Roth (1890–1985) was an American heiress, equestrian and philanthropist from San Francisco, California.
 She competed in horse shows in the United States, and bred award-winning horses.
 She donated her estate, Filoli, to the National Trust for Historic Preservation.

-Biography

 Early life

 Born Lurline Berenice Matson on September 3, 1890, in San Francisco, California.
 She was named Lurline after sugar magnate Claus Spreckels's yacht.
 Her father, William Matson, was the Swedish-American founder of Matson, Inc., a shipping corporation.
 As such she was an heiress to the Matson fortune.
 Her mother was Lillie Berenice (Low) Matson (1864–1930).
 She had two older brothers, Walter Joseph (1877–1926) and Theodore William Matson (1883–1936).
 The family wintered in a rented house in San Francisco and summered in a house near Mills College.

 She was educated at Miss Hamlin's, a private all-girl school in San Francisco, where she studied music and art.